 My experience has showed me that there are some people who fall between the present charitable resources either because they do not fall within their criteria or because they are suspicious of any organisational involvement in their lives.
 There are also those as I have written who have made a decision to live a homeless existence.
 While ever that works for them they are content but there can come a time when they fall on harder times and by then their state of homelessness has worked an effect upon them which renders them unable to access any escape routes out.
 A pastoral as well as practical approach is needed.

 Our present scheme is to offer any homeless person we meet the chance to become rehabilitated with our support and friendship and financial backing.
 We can offer them an interest free loan to secure the tenancy and support in establishing their benefits and achieving a stable and self maintaining lifestyle.

 Such a provision provides to those I meet the opportunity should they wish it to change their present circumstances.
 I am also able to assist with any needs that there may be either drawing upon my own resources or connecting the person with other people or agencies.
 The accounts below were written some time ago.
 Each year since there have been similar experiences as we have experimented with different ways of bringing help to the street dwellers.

-This year Heidi, my 18 year old daughter, taking a gap year before reading English and Politics at York had been employed as the Co-ordinator of the Quaker Homeless Action provision over Christmas called 'Open Christmas'.
+This year I volunteered at Quaker Homeless Action provision over Christmas called 'Open Christmas'.
 Their shelter is run from ChristChurch Southwark and caters for about 150 people during the day and about 80 at night.

 Unlike Crisis it is a wet shelter accepting those who are under the influence of drugs or drink, to ensure they have somewhere to go, but it makes for a somewhat unpredictable environment which at times becomes threatening.
 However, volunteers staff it and the ethos is gentle, respectful, well meaning and sincere.